 B) Healthcare: Multi-step forms can be used to collect patient information and medical history in a more organized and user-friendly way.

-E) Travel and Tourism: Multi-step forms can be used to gather information from customers when they are booking a trip, such as flight and hotel details, and personal information.
+E) Travel and Tourism: Multi step lead forms can be used to gather information from customers when they are booking a trip, such as flight and hotel details, and personal information.

 H) Surveys: Multi-step forms can be used to break down a survey into smaller sections, making it more manageable for users to complete.